orsnaro/Discord-Bot-Ai/README.md

 * [ ]  OOP it!  and handle errors!

-* [ ]  save last conversation ID (load it in init_bot.py) in text file and add command to start new conv. and set default  to continue old one.
+* [ ]  (bard)save last conversation ID (load it in init_bot.py) in text file and add command to start new conv. and set default  to continue old one.

 * [ ]  complete [`bard_key_refresh.py`](./bard_key_refresh.py)